 Teaching is central to MIT’s educational mission.

 Serving as a teaching assistant (TA) provides graduate students a wealth of opportunities to develop their skills.
-A printable brochure on TA Rights, Responsibilities and Rewards is available.

 Each year, MIT awards the Goodwin Medal to a graduate TA or Instructor (G) who has performed above and beyond the norm, and whose teaching efforts can truly be characterized as “conspicuously effective.”
 This award was established in memory of Harry Manley Goodwin, the first dean of the graduate school at MIT, through a gift from his widow, Mary B. Goodwin, and son, Richard H. Goodwin.